-Heard of chicken brooders, but not sure what the fuss is about?
-Getting chicks, and not sure which brooders are best?
-In this article, we’ll give you all the details so you can pick the perfect home for your newest pets!
+Heard of a chicken brooder, but not sure what the fuss is all about.
+Getting chicks and not sure which chicken brooders are best?

 A good idea, however, is bringing them into the family.
-Soon, these day-old fuzzy butts will grow into amazing full-sized chickens: hens of the greatest laying potential and roosters whose protective skills are without peer!
+Soon, these day-old fuzzy butts will grow into amazing full-sized chickens: hens of the greatest laying potential and roosters whose protective skills are second to none!

 The answer to the above questions is quite simple: you need to get yourself a chick brooder.
+In this article, we will give you all the details so you can pick the perfect home for your newest pets!

 What is a Chick Brooder?